wblacoe/jekyll-now/_posts/2019-07-02-Who-in-the-news-can-you-trust.md

 </tr>
 </table>

 The more I got into independent news shows like these, the less I was interested in the superficial and entertaining deliveries found on the mainstream news and evening talk shows.
 Besides finding the alternative programs to have more substance, it was also interesting to see the different business models they used to survive financially.
-You can divide them into two major groups: (1) semi-large news companies funded by investors or governments and (2) freelancers living off the donations or membership fees of their audience.
+You can divide them into two major groups: news companies funded by investors or governments (left column) and freelancers living off the donations or membership fees of their audience (right column).

 <table border="0">
 <tr>